-The Legacy 2001 Award Scholarship will be awarded to a student enrolled in the College of Professional Studies.
+The Legacy 2001 Scholarship was established by Indiana Tech's MBA Class of 2001.
+It will be awarded to a student enrolled in the College of Professional Studies.
 If this is not possible, then any student in the university may be eligible.
 The recipient will be an individual whose employer does not have a tuition reimbursement program or who is unemployed.
 More than one student may participate in the scholarship.
-The recipient must maintain a satisfactory grade point average.
+The recipient must maintain a satisfactory GPA.
 There are no geographic stipulations on this scholarship.